HERBERT, Roy George

-The then Pte Herbert was awarded the MM for his gallantry with 5th Northants at Oudenarde.
+- 1940 (Private) awarded the Military Medal for his gallantry whilst serving with 5th Northants at Oudenarde.

 His citation reads "On the night of 21st May two sections "A" Company were ordered forward to assist "D" Company.
 Pte.
 Herbert was in one of the sections.
 On arrival he was told that 2nd Lt.
 Pemberton was lying out in front of the post near the canal.
 He went to the officer's assistance and found him to be seriously wounded.
 He attended to the officer and dragged him to the shelter of a nearby house.
 He then returned and fetched the stretcher bearers from "A" Company and assisted them to get the officer to the regimental aid post.
 All this time the post was being heavily shelled and machine gunned."

 Roy George Herbert, a Monmouthshire man, was educated at Blaina Central School, and his home was at Largs, Scotland .
 After volunteering for, and joining, No 3 Commando he was awarded the Distinguished Conduct Medal for his gallantry during the raid at Vaagso.
 He held the rank of Lance Sergeant at this time.
 Part of the citation for this award reads "Throughout the operation he showed great determination, initiative,organising ability, and powers of leadership.
 His personal gallantry and drive set an inspiring example to those under him."